Songhee95/readme-generator/README.md

-# your project title
+# your project title (should be same as your project name in github)

 ## Description
-describe your project
+describe your project so that people know what your project can do specifically.

 ## Table of Contents
 * [Installation](#installation)